A climate in crisis calls for investment in direct air capture, new research finds

-Category: Climate Hits: 0There is a growing consensus among scientists as well as national and local governments representing hundreds of millions of people, that humanity faces a climate crisis that demands a crisis response.
+Category: Climate Hits: 1There is a growing consensus among scientists as well as national and local governments representing hundreds of millions of people, that humanity faces a climate crisis that demands a crisis response.
 New research explores one possible mode of response: a massively funded program to deploy direct air capture (DAC) systems that remove carbon dioxide directly from the ambient air and sequester it safely underground.

 Read more https://www.sciencedaily.com/releases/2021/01/210114085423.htm